Paul Clatney

-Paul Clatney (born December 5, 1963) is a Canadian former professional football defensive back who played six seasons in the Canadian Football League (CFL) with the Winnipeg Blue Bombers, Calgary Stampeders, Ottawa Rough Riders and Toronto Argonauts.
+Paul Clatney (born December 5, 1963) is a Canadian former professional football defensive back and linebacker who played six seasons in the Canadian Football League (CFL) with the Winnipeg Blue Bombers, Calgary Stampeders, Ottawa Rough Riders and Toronto Argonauts.
 He was selected by the Hamilton Tiger-Cats in the eighth round of the 1986 CFL draft after playing CIAU football at McMaster University.

 College career

 Clatney played 2 years of CIAU football for the McMaster Marauders.
 He was the Marauder’s rookie of the year in 1985, and an OUAA All-Star and CIAU All-Canadian in 1986.
 He also wrestled four years for the Marauders, winning Silver and Bronze medals at the CIAU Championships.
 Clatney was a member of Ontario University Athletic Association championship wrestling teams in 1985 and 1986.
 He was also on the CIAU championship team in 1985.
 He won one silver and two OUAA individual championships (gold).
 Clatney was inducted into McMaster University’s Athletic Hall of Fame in 2009 and once again in 2015 as a team member of the 1985 CIAU championship wrestling team.